Click here to return to home page

 Donald MASSEY (born 1870, Spalding, Lincolnshire)

 Donald Massey was born in 1870 in Spalding, Lincolnshire [Birth registered in the District of Spalding in the September Quarter of 1870].
 Donald Massey was the son of Susannah and William Massey of Lincolnshire.
-Donald's father, William Massey( born c1835 Fleet, Lincoln - died 1895, Worthing), was a poultry breeder and in 1881, he and his wife Susannah (born c1842 Holbeach, Lincolnshire) were living at 32 Albert Street, Spalding with their seven children.
+Donald's father, William Massey (born c1835 Fleet, Lincoln - died 1895, Worthing), was a poultry breeder and in 1881, he and his wife Susannah (born c1842 Holbeach, Lincolnshire) were living at 32 Albert Street, Spalding with their seven children.
 Sometime before 1891, Donald Massey and his family moved to Worthing, where his father ran a tobacconist's shop.
 Donald Massey found employment in Worthing as a photographer's assistant.
 In 1893, Donald Massey married Martha Brown Knowles (born c1856, Brighton) in Worthing [marriage registered in the East Preston District during the Fourth Quarter of 1893].

 By 1895, Donald Massey had established his own photographic studio at Dorset House, London Road, Bognor.
 A photograph of Massey's studio at Dorset House appeared in an advertisement published in a local trade directory published in 1906.
 In this 1906 advertisement, Massey is described as a "oil and water colour painter" as well as a photographic artist.

 Donald Massey produced mainly carte-de-visite studio portraits in the late 1890s and early 1900s, but after 1905 he concentrated on the production of photographic picture postcards.
 He issued studio portraits of local personalities in the increasingly popular postcard format and also took his camera out onto the streets of Bognor to capture views of the town.
-Massey seems to have been fascinated by the high waves at Bognor and he issued a number of picture postcards on this subject (see below, right).
+Massey seems to have been fascinated by the high waves at Bognor and he issued a number of picture postcards on this subject (see examples below).

 [ABOVE] A carte-de-visite portrait of a man wearing freemason's medals by Donald Massey of Dorset House, London Road Bognor. (c1896)